 Step 1: The right router location

 Thick walls are the enemy of wi-fi.
 They simply block the signal.
-Position your wi-fi router so its signal has as few obstructions as possible.
+Position your wi-fi router in a central location, so its signal has as few obstructions as possible.
 Ideally, it needs to have plenty of clear space around it.

 Manufacturers often introduce software updates for devices - including routers - to improve security and stability.

 BT Home Hub owners receive updates automatically overnight over their broadband line.